How Long Will it Take My Personal Injury Case to Settle?

 Factors that Affect How Long it Takes to Settle a Personal Injury Case

 There are many factors that influence how long it takes to settle your injury claim and recover fair compensation.
 The following are some of the most important factors that determine the timeline you should expect.

 The more severe your injuries, the more valuable your claim is likely to be.
 This affects how long it takes your case to settle because insurance companies will spend more time, effort, and money to fight high-value claims than fairly low-value claims.
 If your accident resulted in severe injuries that cause disability, severe pain, or impact your daily life, it will probably take longer to settle your claim than if you made a fast and full recovery.

 A related factor is something known as maximum medical improvement (MMI).
 This is when your physician determines that no additional medical treatment will improve your condition.
 This may mean a full recovery, but it can also mean that you have a condition that has left you disabled and no treatment will help.

 The longer it takes to reach MMI, the longer it takes to settle your injury claim.
 This is because the severity of your injuries, whether you are disabled, and projected future damages will all impact the value of your claim.
 If you settle before you reach MMI, you may be leaving money on the table that you will need later.

 Type of Personal Injury Case

 Some types of personal injury cases settle faster than others.
 This is because it depends on the complexity of your case.
-Some types of cases, such as wrongful death and medical malpractice, are inherently more complicated than, for example, car accident cases.
+Some types of cases, such as wrongful death and medical malpractice, are inherently more complicated than, for example, truck or car accident cases.

 With a medical malpractice claim, a medical expert must review your case and provide testimony to prove several elements of your claim.
 This process alone may take months.